classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/onsale-timer.md

 <br>

-# On Sale Timer for Discounted Tickets in Eventmie Pro FullyLoaded

-Boost ticket sales and create urgency with the On Sale Timer feature in Eventmie Pro FullyLoaded.
-Put tickets on sale with a discounted price and a visible countdown timer.
-Set a sale start date, sale end date, and sale price—attendees can purchase tickets at the special price until the sale ends.
+# On-Sale Timer (FullyLoaded)

+The On-Sale Timer in Eventmie Pro FullyLoaded lets you schedule ticket sales, create countdowns, and drive urgency—helping you maximize early sales and attendee engagement.

+---

+1. **Scheduled Ticket Sales:**
+  - Set start and end times for ticket availability
+  - Automate ticket release for high-demand events
+2. **Countdown Timers:**
+  - Display real-time countdowns on event pages
+  - Build anticipation and urgency for ticket buyers
+3. **Flexible Configuration:**
+  - Apply timers to specific ticket types or events
+  - Combine with promo codes and marketing campaigns
+4. **Use Cases:**
+  - Early bird and flash sales
+  - Limited-time offers for VIP or group tickets
+  - Launching tickets for high-profile events

 ---